Roland-Sankara/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## 3-twofiles
 This script displays the contents of two files. /ectc/passwd and /etc/hosts with the helpf of the cat command.

+### 4-lastlines
+This script displays the last 10 lines of the /etc/passwd file.This is by the help of the tail command.